jpang007/passwordGrabber/README.md

 Then I further modified the code to accept any popularity number (e.g #456), my code then calculated what page this would be on and webscraped the according page.
 I originally wanted to just store a database of all the passwords, then find which one, however it would take way too long (Almost 10 seconds to webscrape just the top 1000!).

+This program will also check if the password you want to use (either from the most common or a personal list), is someones' password at https://www.facebook.com.
+Of course, you should only be using this to try and get into your own account.
+As of right now the program will return the info gathered, if the site url is just https://www.facebook.com you know the email/password combination is valid.
+Otherwise you will see https://www.facebook.com/login.php?login_attempt=1&lwv=110.

 Currently using Twill to attempt to log onto https://www.facebook.com, want to expand by allowing code to read lxml to quickly grab the set of passwords from http://www.passwordrandom.com/most-popular-passwords/.
 Currently having issues since using BeautifulSoup takes too much time.
 (Moving this to it's own project the AutoLogger)
 <hr>